varunrana0/Get-Random-Jokes/README.md

 # Get-Random-Jokes
-get random jaoke with chucck norris
+get everytime a random joke with chuck norris api.